B20 Club: Models of Success

 The Illinois Soybean Association (ISA) represents more than 43,000 soybean farmers in Illinois through the state soybean checkoff and membership efforts.
 The ISA checkoff program promotes biodiesel use through education and outreach to fuel marketers, fleet owners and other audiences, including support of B20 Club activities.

-The American Lung Association in Illinois is a nonprofit organization that has been fighting for healthy lungs and healthy air for more than a century.
+The American Lung Association is a nonprofit organization that has been fighting for healthy lungs and healthy air for more than a century.
 Through their research and advocacy activities they are helping reduce the burden of indoor and outdoor air pollutants upon lung health.

 Chicago Area Clean Cities is a nonprofit coalition of stakeholders from government, private business, academia, scientific research, and energy and environmental services working together to promote the use of clean fuels and clean fuel vehicles throughout the Chicago metropolitan area.